Equaline Heartburn Relief Side Effects

 Generic Name: ranitidine

-Note: This page contains information about the side effects of ranitidine.
-Some of the dosage forms included on this document may not apply to the brand name Equaline Heartburn Relief.
+Note: This document contains side effect information about ranitidine.
+Some of the dosage forms listed on this page may not apply to the brand name Equaline Heartburn Relief.

 For the Consumer

 Applies to ranitidine: oral solution, oral tablets and tablets for, oral tablets effervescent for solution, parenteral injection, parenteral injection for iv infusion only